Star Wars: Kenobi

 Is there any chance the book will be released with the Chris Scalf cover?

-There is no such thing as a Scalf cover for this novel, though there is a lovely and powerful piece of promotional art — it appears above.
+There is no such thing as a Scalf cover for this novel, though there is a lovely and powerful piece of promotional art — it appears at right.

 What has become known as the Scalf "cover" was, in fact, commissioned as a Powerpoint slide for the announcement at New York Comicon in 2012.
 It's obvious given that it's horizontal.
 I don't know if it was considered for the book itself, but I can see how it might be less effective when cropped in half -- you'd get the figure but not the sense of loneliness that makes the image work.
 It's a terrific piece, and it was used for the promotional poster and several other purposes -- but I think the book would have needed to be horizontal in shape for it to work as the cover.